tbmsu/WordPress-Plugin-CrewUnited/README.md

 # Crew United WP

-This plugin adds a shortcode to your Wordpress blog that allows you to embed parts of your public Crew United profile.
+This plugin adds a shortcode to your WordPress blog that allows you to embed parts of your public Crew United profile.
 It makes use if the profile XML the Crew United site creates.
 You can find the URL of your profile XML in the sidebar of your Crew United profile.

 ## Contents